genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/02_customisation-general.md

 ### Overriding default implementation

-You can go beyond adjusting token values and override the default component implementation.
+To go beyond adjusting token values, you can override the default component implementation.
 You can choose only to  override certain aspects of a component (such as template, styles or shadom DOM options) or provide a completely custom implementation.

-By default components in your design simply re-export components from the underlying foundation design system as is (exact code can vary):
+By default, components in your design simply re-export components from the underlying foundation design system as is (exact code can vary):

 ```ts
 import {foundationButton} from '@genesislcap/foundation-ui';